NethermindEth/warp/readme.md

 Warp brings Solidity to Starknet, making it possible to transpile Ethereum smart contracts to Starknet Cairo Contracts.

+:warning: **Note**: Support for Cairo 0.10 has been reduced in order for our team to focus on upgrading Warp to be compatible with the upcoming release of Cairo 1.
+This upgrade will provide much more readable transpiled contracts with improved performance.
+All new development is being done at this [branch](https://github.com/NethermindEth/warp/tree/cairo-1.0).

 ## Quickstart

 Docker compose provides a ready to use environment featuring warp and devnet.